Procter & Gamble: Restructuring

 In March 2015, the company divested its Vicks VapoSteam U.S. liquid inhalant business to Helen of Troy, part of a brand-restructuring operation.
 This deal was the first health-related divestiture under the brand-restructuring operation.
 The deal included a fully paid-up license to the Vicks VapoSteam trademarks and the U.S. license of P&G's Vicks VapoPad trademarks for scent pads.
 Most Vicks VapoSteam and VapoPads are used in Vicks humidifiers, vaporizers and other health care devices already marketed by Helen of Troy.

 Later that same year in July, the company announced the sale of 43 of its beauty brands to Coty, a beauty-product manufacturer, in a US$13 billion deal.
 It cited sluggish growth of its beauty division as the reason for the divestiture.
 The sale was completed on October 3, 2016.

 In February 2016, P&G completed the transfer of Duracell to Berkshire Hathaway through an exchange of shares.

 In December 2018, Procter & Gamble completed the acquisition of the consumer health division of Merck Group (known as EMD Serono in North America) for €3.4 billion ($4.2 billion) and renamed it as Procter & Gamble Health Limited in May 2019.

 In November 2018, P&G unveiled a simpler corporate structure with six business units that will be effective from July 2019.

+In 2023, the company began optimizing its product offering.
+As part of this strategy, it plans to eliminate the bottom 25% of SKUs, which contribute very little to absolute retail sales.
+According to other comparable companies, a similar share of SKUs represents between 2% and 2.5% of its turnover at a global level.

+In June 2025, the company announced 7,000 layoffs over the following 2 years due to uncertainty regarding Tariffs in the second Trump administration.

 Finances

 For the fiscal year 2018, Procter & Gamble reported earnings of US$9.750 billion, with an annual revenue of US$66.832 billion, an increase of 2.7% over the previous fiscal cycle.
-Procter & Gamble's Shares traded at over $86 per share in 2017, and its market capitalization was valued at over US$221.5 billion in October 2018.
-Procter & Gamble ranked No. 42 on the 2018 Fortune 500 list of the largest United States corporations by total revenue.
+The company's shares traded at over $86 per share in 2017, and its market capitalization was valued at over US$221.5 billion in October 2018.
+The company ranked No. 42 on the 2018 Fortune 500 list of the largest United States corporations by total revenue.